 - The character Darph Bobo in Tripping the Rift is, according to its creator, Chris Moeller, supposed to be funny because he doesn't think clowns are funny at all.

-- In Avatar: The Last Airbender , many of Sokka's weird nicknames and jokes are this.
+- Many of Sokka's weird nicknames and jokes are this.
 (And apparently so are his father's, according to a comment from Bato when Sokka makes one in Bato's presence.)
 Apparently the unfunny-is-funny effect holds true for the rest of the gAang as well as the audience, because by season 3, they have gotten so used to Sokka's particular sense of humor that they actually miss his jokes when he's off training with his masteróand the replacement jokes they try to make are even more unfunny-funny (but only to the audience, not them).

 - Even resident Dark Action Girl villain Azula gets into the mix in Breather Episode "The Beach," in which she attempts to socialize with normal Fire Nation teens but can't quite keep her sociopathic nature and lust for power hidden, leading her to come across as something of a creepy Stepford Smiler.

 "That's a sharp outfit, Chan.
 Careful, you could puncture the hull of an Empire class Fire Nation battleship, leaving thousands to drown at sea... because... it's so sharp."

 - Codename: Kids Next Door has Pungeon Master Numbuh 2, who is hilarious, to the viewer at least, because he delivers his jokes with so much hammy enthusiasm it's hard not to laugh.
 (Ironically, his Evil Counterpart in "Operation P.O.O.L." is actually genuinely funny, given that the two are polar opposites.)